msmith1392/travelgetaway/docs/ARCHITECTURE.md

 ## Overview

 TravelGetaway is a full-stack web application for planning and managing multi-day trips.
-It features a React/TypeScript frontend, a Go backend API, a Postgres database, and is fully containerized with Docker.
+It features a React/TypeScript frontend, a Go backend API, a Postgres database, and is fully containerized with Podman.

 ---